Isles of the elements

 What was life really like on these isolated islands?
 Learn about history of the Skellig Islands at this heritage centre.

-Tour the Skellig Ring Drive
+Tour the Skellig Ring drive

 The Skellig Ring drive is a detour off the Ring of Kerry: think winding lanes, mountain roads and the Atlantic Ocean.